Qualy← Back

 Does it cost money?

-It will cost $20 to enter into each time attack cup, which will allow drivers to compete for trophies and prizes, and to be officially recognized as time attack competitors.
+It costs $20 to enter into each time attack cup, which will allow drivers to compete for trophies and prizes and be officially recognized as time attack competitors.
 The fees are used to help cover platform operating costs, fund prizes and awards, and create stronger incentives for active participation.

 What do I need?